TheRenegadeCoder/sample-programs/archive/j/javascript/README.md

 ## Testing

+The following list shares details about how we name all Sample Programs in Javascript:

+- Extension: .js
+- Naming Convention: hyphen

+For example, the "Hello World" sample would be named this:

+- hello-world.js

-The following list shares details about what we're using to test all Sample Programs in Javascript.
+The following list shares details about what we're using to test all Sample Programs in Javascript:

 - Docker Image: node
 - Docker Tag: 11-alpine